-Anywhere But Their Lips: Cholena makes it pretty clear that she doesn't share Tony's attraction to her, but by the end of the movie she cuts him some slack and gives him a kiss on the cheek.
+Anywhere but Their Lips: Cholena makes it pretty clear that she doesn't share Tony's attraction to her, but by the end of the movie she cuts him some slack and gives him a kiss on the cheek.

 Art Shift: Inverted somewhat, as they went back to Don Bluth's character designs in the third movie, but with a few differences, as the designs look like something in the vain of Animaniacs.
 The fourth movie mostly kept the same designs, but with less shading and movement from the characters.
 If you prefer the animation of Don Bluth or Amblimation though, you may not like it much.
-They're still both miles ahead of the animation in Fievel's American Tails (handled by Wang Film Productions and Saerom), luckily.
+They're still both miles ahead of the animation in Fievel's American Tails (handled by Wang Film Productions and Bardel Entertainment), luckily.